 Boulders Beach

 Boulders Beach is part of the Table Mountain National Park.
-At Boulders beach you can visit and get to know the families of African penguins.
+At Boulders Beach, you can visit and get to know the families of African penguins.
 These (jackass penguins) are considered to be endangered.
-They are protected and Boulders Beach has been chosen as their own ‘waddling ground’ where you can walk along the boardwalks.
-There is however a cost to get onto the beach.
-A pensioners discount applies.
+They are protected, and Boulders Beach has been chosen as their own ‘waddling ground’ where you can walk along the boardwalks.

-The water at the boulders beaches is considerably warmer than elsewhere on the coast because of the boulders which shelter the space and catch the sun. because of these boulders, the beaches are safe for swimming and paddling.
+The water at the boulders beaches is considerably warmer than elsewhere on the coast because of the boulders, which shelter the space and catch the sun.
+The rocks are estimated to be around 540 million years old.
+Because of these boulders, the beach is safe for swimming and paddling.

 Kleintuin Road